How to Determine the Ticket Price for Your Event?

 To set your ticket price, you need to take account not only of your costs, but also assess how much a visitor is prepared to pay to attend your event.
 After all, your event offers value to the visitor.
 This value takes different forms.
 It can be entertainment (if it is a concert) or knowledge (if it is a congress).
 You therefore need to put a price on this value, bearing in mind the prices charged by your competitors in similar circumstances.
 Is your price higher than theirs?
 If so, do your visitors get more perceived value for their money?

 The way in which you set your ticket price and organise your sales can have a significant impact on your total number of visitors.
-There are a number of techniques you can use to sell more tickets:
+There are a number of techniques you can use to sell more tickets with your event ticket software:

 Offer an 'early-bird' option